 The curriculum for AI Ph.D.s varies based on the applicants’ prior education for many universities.
 Some programs allow applicants to receive credit for relevant master’s programs completed prior to admission.
 The programs require about 30 hours of advanced research and classes.
 Other programs do not give credit for master’s programs completed elsewhere.
 These require over 60 hours of electives, in addition to the 30-hours of fundamental and core classes in addition to the advanced courses.

 For programs with more specific specialties, the courses are usually narrowly focused.
-For example, Duke’s Robotics track requires ten classes, at least three of which are focused on AI as it relates to robotics.
+For example, Duke’s Dynamics, Robotics, and Controls track requires ten classes, at least three of which are focused on AI as it relates to robotics.
 Others allow for non-AI-specific courses such as computer networks.

 Many Ph.D. programs have strict GPA requirements to remain in the program.
 For example, Northeastern requires PhD candidates to maintain at least a 3.5 GPA.
 Other programs automatically dismiss students with too many Cs in courses.